Corporate - Group taxationLast reviewed - 28 December 2022

 - materiality of the company's related-party transactions.

 The DGT has also reinforced tax audit procedures for taxpayers with related-party transactions.
-This regulation provides more clarity and is more relevant with the current transfer pricing issues in practice (e.g. the use of the median point as the basis of correction, mandatory use of the comparable uncontrolled price [CUP] method for interest, the use of multiple year data for comparables).
+This regulation provides more clarity and is more relevant with the current transfer pricing issues in practice.
 Comprehensive forms required to be completed by the taxpayers during a tax audit are also provided in the regulation.

 Controlled foreign companies (CFCs)